liferay/liferay-docs/discover/deployment/articles/03-maintaining-liferay/liferay-enterprise-search/04-solr.markdown

     bin/solr stop -all

-## Configure the Solr Adapter for SolrCloud
+## Configure the Solr Adapter for SolrCloud [](id=configure-the-solr-adapter-for-solrcloud)

-There's only one thing left to do: specify the client type as *Cloud* in Liferay's Solr adapter.
+There's only one thing left to do: specify the client type as *CLOUD* in Liferay's Solr adapter.

-1. Either from System Settings or your OSGi `.cfg` file, set the *Client Type* to *Cloud*.
+1. Either from System Settings or your OSGi `.cfg` file, set the *Client Type* to *CLOUD*.

         clientType=CLOUD

 2. Start Liferay if it's not running already.

+Now you're able to configure Liferay for Solr, and Solr for Liferay.
+Remember that Elasticsearch is the default search engine for Liferay, so if you're not constrained to use Solr or already a Solr expert, consider Elasticsearch for you search engine requirements.
+If you do use Solr, then you can tell all your colleagues that your Liferay installation's search capability is Solr powered (pun intended).